Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 * i tried making a shuffle function but kept failing because i wasnt using a capital M for the math.random. i had a friend look at it and he pointed it out for me.
 * The shuffle function then didnt work once i added the html function at the top so i had to add a new way of shuffling the cards which did it before they were written into the html.  it didnt work for a long time as i had the wrong spelling in the function after a lot of inspection i found the problem.
 * The gameRef.innerHTML variable was actually gamreRef.appendchild() but this didnt work and i couldnt work out why so after some research i changed it to the code you see now as gameRef.innerHTML() which did the trick.
+* game wasnt working on iphone so passed the css through an autoprefixer and it fixed the issues.

 ### known Bugs